aio-libs/aiokafka/docs/consumer.rst

 records, but rather just skip to the most recent records.

 *Another use case* is for a **system that maintains local state**.
-In such a system the consumer will want to initialize its position on start-up to whatever is contained in the local store.
-Likewise if the local state is destroyed (say because the disk is lost) the state may be recreated on a new machine by re-consuming all the data and recreating the state (assuming that Kafka is retaining sufficient history).
+In such a system the consumer will want to initialize its position on startup to whatever is contained in the local store.
+Likewise, if the local state is destroyed (say because the disk is lost) the state may be recreated on a new machine by re-consuming all the data and recreating the state (assuming that Kafka is retaining sufficient history).